streets-ahead/project-intersection/posts/swifty-d3-js-part-1.md

 }
 ```

-I also decided to create a couple simple extensions to cleanup some of my calls for String and Array.
+I decided to create a couple simple extensions to cleanup some of the calls for String and Array.
 The following extension to string adds a regexp method to make it a little easier to instantiate a regex for a string.
 I also added a splitBy method to make tokenization a little cleaner.

 ```
 extension String {